stanley3384/OrderedSetVelociRaptor/README.md

 ![Screenshot4](/wave1.png)

 --The VelociRaptor program requires a number of dependencies to compile.
 The following is how to get the required dependencies for the program on a computer running Ubuntu 14.04 with GTK+ 3.10.
+The program will compile on Ubuntu 16.04 and GTK+ 3.18 but it will show some deprecated warnings.
+Still working on updating the program to a newer version of GTK+.

 --Start with making a new folder or directory.
 Then get the needed files for building the program.